Katie-sec/HomeLabJournal/Project-2-Microsoft-365-Tenant-Security.md

 - After signing out, I encountered a **sign-in loop**: the system continuously prompted for MFA, but completing the steps always returned an error.

 - I then tried to use a **secondary global admin account** to revert the change, but the sign-in was blocked due to the MFA misconfiguration.
-Interestingly, my **break-glass admin account** didn’t require re-setting up MFA—likely because it was an intermittent issue that accepted the original sign-in.
+Interestingly, my **break-glass admin account** didn’t require re-setting up MFA, likely because it was an intermittent issue that accepted the original sign-in.
 This clearly demonstrated why having a **break-glass account** is critical.

 - I headed over to **authentication methods** and removed both the **software OATH token** and **Microsoft Authenticator** entries so that the account would default to my Conditional Access policy.
 This resolved the error and allowed me to regain control of my primary account.